rupertford/melody/docs/function.rst

        # extract the timing results
        return success, time

-As many user functions are likely to follow a similar path to the one described above it is expected that a set of utility routines can be built up to support the process.
+As many user-written Melody functions are likely to follow a similar path to the one described above it is expected that a set of utility routines can be built up to support the process.

 At this point one utility is provided.
 This utility is useful when setting up configuration files from the input data supplied to the